ethosdev/ethosdev.github.io/beacon-chain.md

 * * *

+_Updates 2022-10-01: Removed sharding, crosslinks, and old terms like eth2.
+Improve opening and conclusion.
+See [archive.org](https://web.archive.org/web/20220000000000*/ethos.dev/beacon-chain) for prior versions._

+_2020-05-23: Staking Rewards and Penalties are clarified further and per_ v0.12 _of the Beacon Chain spec, optimal validators are not drained by the inactivity leak._

-_Updates 2020-04-27: Fix explanation of double vote.
+_2020-04-27: Fix explanation of double vote.
 Thank you Aditya Asgaonkar for reporting, review, and check out his posts like_ [_Casper FFG Explainer_](https://www.adiasg.me/2020/03/31/casper-ffg-explainer.html)_._

-_2020-05-23: Staking Rewards and Penalties are clarified further and per_ v0.12 _of the Beacon Chain spec, optimal validators are not drained by the inactivity leak._